 A morning in the Abernethy Forest to look for Crested Tit and Scottish (Parrot) Crossbill.
 We often see adults with fledged young at this time.
 Later we investigate local lochs and rivers, birchwoods and moorland.
-Your list may include Osprey, Dipper, Buzzard, Goldeneye, Red Grouse, Black-throated Diver, Redpoll, Peregrine, a host of breeding waders and Slavonian Grebe.
+Your list may include Osprey, Dipper, Buzzard, Goldeneye, Red Grouse, Black-throated Diver, Lesser Redpoll, Peregrine, a host of breeding waders and Slavonian Grebe.
 Often over fifty species are seen on this day.
-The beauty of divers and grebes in breeding plumage spellbinds many of our guests, and during this holiday we admire them at close quarters.
+The beauty of divers and grebes in breeding plumage spellbinds many of our guests, and during this holiday we hope to admire them at close quarters.

 Capercaillie!
 We visit exclusive private estate woodlands in our large minibus.
 In June hen birds are more likely, perhaps with chicks.
-Later we seek out secluded locations with Golden Eagle, Peregrine, Merlin, Twite, Red Kite and Ring Ouzel as our targets to complete a lovely day.
+Later we seek out secluded locations with Golden Eagle, Peregrine, Merlin, Red Kite and Ring Ouzel as our targets to complete a lovely day.

 Breakfast and departure.
 Don’t forget our courtesy return service to Aviemore.